 “Although there are northern men and southern men, north and south make no difference to their Buddha-nature.
 A barbarian is different from Your Holiness physically, but there is no difference in our Buddha-nature.”

 Both men also knew that almost all human cultures either ignore or actively reject this foundational insight and principle.
-More even than this, it is probable that both knew that the egoic mental habit of judging people as better or worse, worthy or less worthy, more or less able, or more or less enlightened, is nowhere more rife than in a monastery.
+More even than this, it is probable that both knew that an unfortunate feature of the egoic mind, is its mental habit of judging people as of greater and of lesser value, as better or worse, as worthy or less worthy, as more or less able, and as more or less Enlightened – and that this is nowhere more rife than in a monastery.

 The Patriarch’s Dilemma

 At one level, the situation that Hung Jen found himself in was very simple and beautiful: a precious moment of connection such as he perhaps has not experienced since the passing of the previous Patriarch.
-We can imagine them gazing into each other’s eyes and feeling acknowledged in a new and perhaps unfamiliar way – another lovely moment of spiritual friendship.
-We can even imagine feelings of celebration and delight – even of relief – in the Fifth Patriach, as he recognises that his teaching efforts have borne fruit in an unexpected way; that Hui Neng appears to have gained realisation outside of the Buddhist community, but has recognised the Chinese Zen tradition as their spiritual home and vocation; and that even if no-one else realises the one mind in that generation, Hung Jen has at last found someone who might be able to keep the lineage alive when he dies.
+We can imagine them gazing at each other and feeling acknowledged in a new and perhaps unfamiliar way – another lovely moment of spiritual friendship.
+We can even imagine feelings of celebration and delight – even of relief – in the Fifth Patriach, as he recognises that his teaching efforts have borne fruit in an unexpected way; that Hui Neng appears to have gained realisation outside of the Buddhist community, but through their mutual connection in Hui Neng’s patron, has recognised the Chinese Zen tradition as his spiritual home and vocation; and that even if no-one else realises the one mind in this generation, Hung Jen has at last found someone who might be able to keep the lineage alive when he dies.

 However, it is clear that Hung Jen has been presented with a difficulty.
 Hui Neng was presenting him with the dilemma that faces all men in positions of religious authority in one way or another.
-As Abbot of the monastery he was running an inherently hierarchical organisation that has a need to honour the commitment of its senior members.
+As Abbot of the monastery, he was running an inherently hierarchical organisation that has a need to honour the commitment of its senior members.
 He also needs to honour the committed laity, especially the wealthy laity, that were supporting the monastery financially.
 There was a pragmatic and even political dimension to his role.
-His greatest need, the guiding purpose of his life, was to live and communicate his own realisation, to keep the tradition truly alive and grounded in the actual experience of enlightenment.
-However he also needed to keep the tradition and its teaching program progressing and running smoothly in the cultural context of Chinese society at that time.
+His greatest need, the guiding purpose of his life, was to live and communicate his own realisation, to keep the tradition truly alive and grounded in the actual experience of Enlightenment.
+However, he also needed to keep the tradition and its teaching program progressing and running smoothly within the cultural limitations of Chinese society at that time.

-He also needed to acknowledge that in a monastery there are many levels of development happening that all serve to support the overall goal of the transmission of the experience of enlightenment.
-There is wide range of skills, knowledge and personality development happening, which is also necessary, and also highly valued.
+Hung Jen also needed to acknowledge that in a monastery there are many levels of development happening that all serve to support the overall goal of the transmission of the experience of enlightenment.
+In the Buddhist tradition, the goal of spiritual realisation, is almost always set within the cultural context of, not only the tradition, but the broadly conceived aim of personal development within that context.
+In a monastery, there is a wide range of skills, knowledge and personality development happening, which are also highly valued and necessary if the tradition is to be preserved.

 A Temporary Solution

-More even than this, Hung Jen appears to have been very much afraid of the jealous rage and the possibility of actual physical violence, which might be stirred up if Hui Neng’s realisation was to be publicly acknowledged.
-As horrific a reflection as it may seem upon the political dynamics of life in a Buddhist monastery in seventh century China, it has to be said that Hung Jen was actually afraid that this wonderful young man from the south might be murdered, and immediately made the protection of Hui Neng’s life his highest priority.
+More even than this, Hung Jen appears to have been very much afraid of the possibility of jealous rage, and even actual physical violence towards Hui Neng, if his realisation was to be publicly acknowledged.
+As horrific a reflection as it may seem upon the political dynamics of life in a Buddhist monastery in seventh century China, it has to be said that Hung Jen was actually afraid that this wonderful man from the south might be murdered, and immediately made the protection of Hui Neng’s life his highest priority.

 Hui Neng works in the Monastery Kitchens

-The image of Hui Neng working with the support staff in the yards, stables, kitchens and vegetable gardens of the monastery is a very beautiful and thought provoking one.
-We can imagine that for the most part he would feel very much at home in the culture of that community, content to observe and learn and to allow any need for recognition that he might have had, to simply be unmet – ultimately he certainly had no need for external recognition.
+The image of Hui Neng working with the support staff in the yards, stables, kitchens and vegetable gardens of the monastery is a very beautiful and thought-provoking one.
+We can imagine that for the most part he would feel very much at home in the culture of that community, content to observe and learn, and to allow any need for recognition that he might have had, to simply be unmet.

 The Patriarch’s Poetry Challenge

-Since the monastery already has a senior instructor and teacher called Shen Xiu, who is acknowledged by all as the senior-most monk after the Abbott, all the junior monks we are told, decide not to bother even trying to do the inquiry and write the verse.
+Since the monastery already has a senior instructor and teacher called Shen Xiu, who is acknowledged by all as the senior-most monk after the Abbott, all the junior monks we are told, decide not to bother even trying to do the inquiry, and do not attempt to write a verse.
 They rationalise that it is more respectful to simply wait to see what their instructor Shen Xiu comes up with.
-Clearly the process of psychological projection; the habitual assumptions; and the hierarchical thinking in the monastery is profoundly undermining the monks’ ability to take personal responsibility for their spiritual process.
+Reading this section of the autobiography, we have a disturbing and illuminating sense of how processes of psychological projection, and of how habitual self-limiting assumptions, and the hierarchical thinking in the monastery, is profoundly undermining the monks’ ability to take personal responsibility for their spiritual process.

 Shen Xiu’s Conflict and Struggle